 The invisible, inconceivable, triune Godhead – Three in One – is the greatest mystery of all.
 Our God is mysterious.
-So are His children, the mystery being: frail human beings carry precious cargo.
+So are His children, frail human beings who carry precious cargo.
 They carry the Son of God inside their hearts.
 Wherever they go they bring the blessing of Christ.

 How can this be?
 That, my friend, is the same question Mary asked angel Gabriel when he brought the news to her that she will be pregnant with Christ.
 And his answer was (Luke 1:35):

 “The angel answered, ‘The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.’”

 Mary was the first person who carried the Son of God inside of her – albeit in a physical way.
 Children of God carry the Son of God in their hearts in a spiritual way, and I believe this is just as real.
 Human beings take part in God’s mystery.
 The Holy Spirit made this possible.